vijaybalamahalingam/vijaybalamahalingam/README.md

 - 👋 Hi, I’m Vijay M
-- 👀 I’m interested in Competers
+- 👀 I’m interested in Computers
 - 🌱 I’m currently pursuing BTECH in Computer Science and Engineering at SRM University kattankulathur
 - 💞️ I’m looking to collaborate on any sort of internships in technical roles
 - 📫 How to reach me vijaybala.mahalingam@gmail.com